 Many people think an estate plan deals exclusively with financial assets.
 But that’s only a part of it.
 The most basic documents should include:

-- A trust: When it comes to your financial assets, a trust can offer advantages over a will.
+- A trust.
+When it comes to your financial assets, a trust can offer potential benefits not available with a will.
 A trust keeps your financial information out of the probate process and allows for the care of your assets during any time of disability prior to your death.
 A revocable trust allows you to benefit from your assets during your lifetime and is often paired with a pour-over will, which assures that any assets not held in the trust are added to the trust after your death.

 2. An estate plan is comprehensive